BioinformaticsLabAtMUN/sRNARFTarget/README.md

-# sRNARFTarget: A machine learning-based approach for sRNA Target Prediction #
+# sRNARFTarget: A machine learning-based approach for fast sRNA Target Prediction #

   ## Introduction

-This repository contains all the code, data, results and supplementary files related to the 'sRNARFTarget' program for sRNA target prediction.
+This repository contains all the code, data, results and supplementary files related to the 'sRNARFTarget' program for bacterial sRNA target prediction.

   ## Requirements